-More than 140 species of birds have been identified here, including the Purple Gallinule, green herons, yellow-rumped warblers, bald eagles, a variety of hawks and flocks of shore birds, to name just a few.
-(Click here for the official bird list at Wakodahatchee.)
+More than 170 species of birds have been identified here, including the Purple Gallinule, green herons, yellow-rumped warblers, bald eagles, a variety of hawks and flocks of shore birds, to name just a few.

 No doubt you will come across visitors with cameras with long lenses — this boardwalk is a nature photographer’s paradise.
 Wildlife, even the birds, cluster close to the boardwalk, providing surprisingly easy viewing.
 Several varieties of turtles can be seen darting in and out of the shade of the boardwalk, and alligators linger nearby.

 It took a few years for Green Cay to catch up with Wakodahatchee, but now its 1.5-mile boardwalk also attracts an impressive variety of birds and other wildlife.
-(Here’s the official bird list at Green Cay)
+(Here’s a list birds and other wildlife you might see at Green Cay.)

 Green Cay’s 9,000-square-foot nature center features interactive exhibits and a gift shop.

 Green Cay Wetlands and Nature Center

 Boardwalk open daily from sunrise to sunset.
 Exhibits open 9 a.m. to 3 p.m., Wednesday through Saturday.

 When we have visitors determined to see alligators, but no time to trek to the Everglades, here’s where we go.
 When my mom visits with her arthritic knees, we take a wheelchair and roll through here.
 (Both boardwalks are handicap accessible, and thus are perfect for families with strollers, too.)